loggerhead-instruments/OTP/README.md

 1. OTP: Simple design with ATmega328p and LIS2DS12 accelerometer.
 Not recommended.
 2. OTP2: Improved transmitter circuit.
 Not recommended.
 3. OTP3: Transmitter diode changed.
 Not recommended.
-4. OTP4: PWM moved to PD3 to take advantage of built-in PDM.
+4. OTP4: PWM moved to PD3 to take advantage of built-in PWM.
 5. OTP5: Smaller board designed to match lithium battery size.
-Recommended
+Recommended.
 6. OTP6: Design for custom piezoceramic where lithium battery can be placed inside piezo cylinder.
 Also adds pressure and depth sensor.
 Recommended.

 ## Arduino